decentralizedsecurity/bls-hsm/README.md

 # bls-hsm

 ## Design :page_with_curl:
 Both projects emulate the behaviour of a command API that internally uses [blst library](https://github.com/supranational/blst#blst).
 They have been implemented with Segger Embedded Studio for the execution in Nordic Semiconductor nRF9160 board.

+## Installation
+In order to build the project, it's recommended to use nRF Connect SDK as it is explained in this [guide](https://developer.nordicsemi.com/nRF_Connect_SDK/doc/latest/nrf/gs_assistant.html).

+## Usage
 The commands that are supported are:
 - *keygen*: generates a 32-bytes secret key and a 48-bytes public key randomly.
 - *publickey*: shows the last public key that has been generated.
 - *signature "publickey" "message"*: produces a 96-bytes signature with the message that has been introduced and after choosing a public key that has had to be generated before.